kubernetes/kubernetes/docs/devel/development.md

 ### Creating a pull request

 1. Visit https://github.com/$YOUR_GITHUB_USERNAME/kubernetes
-2. Click the "Compare and pull request" button next to your "myfeature" branch.
+2. Click the "Compare & pull request" button next to your "myfeature" branch.
 3. Check out the pull request [process](pull-requests.md) for more details

 ### When to retain commits and when to squash